DataDog/kubernetes/issues/disruption-probe.md

 ## Next steps

 We are hoping to gauge interest with a lighter weight issue, if there is interest we will convert to a KEP.

+Besides that, the issue might be related to the newly created [node-lifecycle WG](https://github.com/kubernetes/community/pull/8396).
+We would be happy to present the topic in that context too.